Axiomatic modeling of fixed proportion technologies: Introduction

 \section{Introduction}

-There are several important examples of production technologies where certain inputs are non-substitutable and/or certain outputs are non-transformable.
-Following \textcite{Barnum2011}, in this paper, we refer to such technologies as fixed proportion technologies.
-In economics, the L-shaped Leontief production function is a classic example of fixed proportion technologies.
-In manufacturing and services, the use of capital, labor, materials, and energy in fixed proportions is characteristic of production systems \parencite{guner_multi-period_2021}.
-In agricultural production, a primary input (e.g., cocoa beans, wheat seeds) is processed into multiple products in fixed proportions \parencite{Boyabatl2015}.
+The Leontief production function, which forms the basis for the input-output analysis \parencite{leontief_structure_1941}, is a classic parametric specification of the production function in economics (e.g., \cite{diewert_application_1971}).
+The Leontief production function is also known as the fixed proportions production function because it assumes the inputs must be used in specific technologically predetermined proportions; in other words, there is no substitutability between inputs.
+There are several important examples of production technologies where certain inputs are non-substitutable and/or certain outputs are non-transformable (e.g., \cite{Barnum2011,Boyabatl2015,guner_multi-period_2021}).

-The axiomatic theory of production that builds upon such works as \textcite{Koopmans1951}, \textcite{Farrell1957}, \textcite{Shephard1970}, and \textcite{Afriat1972} is nowadays commonly referred to as data envelopment analysis (DEA) (\citeauthor{Charnes1978}, \citeyear{Charnes1978}).
+The axiomatic theory of production that builds upon such works as \textcite{Koopmans1951}, \textcite{Farrell1957}, \textcite{Shephard1970}, and \textcite{Afriat1972} is nowadays commonly referred to as data envelopment analysis (DEA) \parencite{Charnes1978}.
 DEA does not generally assume anything about substitutability (transformability) among inputs (outputs).
 However, the empirical DEA frontiers are piece-wise linear surfaces that tend to exhibit at least limited substitution (transformation) possibilities.

-To improve the DEA estimator in the case of fixed proportion technologies, \textcite{Barnum2011} and \textcite{Barnum2017} propose extended DEA formulations that are claimed to address this issue.
-Unfortunately, their proposed solution only makes matters worse.
+To improve the DEA estimator in the case of fixed proportion technologies, \textcite{Barnum2011} and \textcite{Barnum2017} propose extended DEA formulations that are claimed to impose non-substitutability.
+According to \textcite{Barnum2017}, failure to impose non-substitutability is ``a ubiquitous methodological hazard in DEA modelling". \textcite{barnum_bias_2021} further recommend that ``DEA studies should test for substitution and transformation in their data, to avoid biased DEA scores and spurious second-stage regression results".

+The first contribution of this paper is to demonstrate that, in fact, the proposed solution by \textcite{Barnum2011} imposes perfect substitution instead of the intended non-substitutability.
+We believe it is important to clarify this rather fundamental misconception in order to strengthen the axiomatic foundation of DEA and avoid misleading results in applications.

-This paper points out and rectifies several errors and misconceptions in the existing literature.
-We show how fixed proportion technologies can be correctly incorporated into the axiomatic framework.
-A Monte Carlo study demonstrates the modeling of fixed proportion technologies in DEA falls into the category of finite sample bias and this issue can be addressed by a simple algorithm proposed in this paper.
+The second contribution of this paper is to demonstrate how the fixed proportion technologies can be correctly incorporated into the axiomatic framework.
+We present a simple branch-and-cut algorithm that is straightforward to implement in any software or computational package.